ocaml/ocaml-lsp/ocaml-lsp-server/docs/ocamllsp/inferIntf-spec.md

 If the file cannot be found in the document store, an error will be returned.

+Warning: this custom request is meant to be consumed by `ocaml-vscode-platform` exclusively, it can be removed any time and should not be relied on.

 ##### Client capability

 nothing that should be noted